dinhhuy258/sfm.nvim/README.md

 Here is a list of available extensions for the `sfm` plugin:

-- [sfm-fs](https://github.com/dinhhuy258/sfm-fs.nvim): Adds file system functionality (create, move, delete...) to the `sfm` plugin.
 - [sfm-bookmark](https://github.com/dinhhuy258/sfm-bookmark.nvim): Adds bookmarking functionality to the `sfm` plugin.
 - [sfm-filter](https://github.com/dinhhuy258/sfm-filter.nvim): Allows users to filter entries in the `sfm` explorer tree.
 - [sfm-git](https://github.com/dinhhuy258/sfm-git.nvim): Adds git icon support to the `sfm` plugin's file and folder explorer view, indicating the git status of the file or folder.
 - [sfm-telescope](https://github.com/dinhhuy258/sfm-telescope.nvim): Allows users to search for entries in the `sfm` explorer tree.
-- [sfm-paste] (https://github.com/dinhhuy258/sfm-paste.nvim): Provides a convenient way to paste text or images into new files within the sfm file explorer.
+- [sfm-paste](https://github.com/dinhhuy258/sfm-paste.nvim): Provides a convenient way to paste text or images into new files within the sfm file explorer.

 ## Installation